 Inviting your team to be observers during the testing sessions is a great way to promote a user-centric culture.
 As an observer, everyone can learn more about the users and have empathy for their needs.
 Remember to set boundaries for observers: they are to be invisible and silent.
 Listen and do not interrupt.
 The session facilitator (you) is the only person who should be asking questions or having any interaction with participants.
 It is not uncommon for observers to get excited, jump in, and start questioning users, who feel startled and upset.

 Ask observers to take notes during the test and to send you the 3 most important learnings they noticed.
 Compare with your notes and include conclusions as part of the debriefing meeting.

-Not everyone will be able to attend all of the sessions, so it’s good to keep the team updated about what’s happening during the sessions by reporting any changes on the schedule or location, as well as sharing videos of the testing sessions, when available.
+Not everyone will be able to attend all of the sessions, so it’s good to keep the team updated about what’s happening during the sessions by reporting any changes on the schedule or location, as well as sharing recordings, video clips, or “highlight reels” of the testing sessions, when available.

 To conduct an efficient debriefing meeting, present your findings describing not only what is not working, but also the reasons why this is the case.

 A good way to uncover these reasons is to observe the flow each of the participants took to accomplish their task and then note any pain points.
-For example.
-In the following flow is illustrated two different paths to accomplish the task of:
+For example, the following flow illustrates two different paths to accomplish a task.